 Must Try Brunch Spots in La Jolla

-There’s not much better than a weekend brunch.
+There’s not much better than a weekend brunch, whether you’re downtown or in one of San Diego’s beach communities.
 You get to take a break from work, sip on a mimosa (or 2 or 3…) and indulge in food that’s a hybrid of breakfast and lunch.
 Because this area is so beautiful year-round, outdoor brunches are particularly glorious in La Jolla.
 Here are some of our favorites when it comes to choosing a prime spot.

 Located in the heart of the Village, nab an outdoor seating spot to look out at the sloping hill towards the ocean below.
 The food is wonderful, and the view is really what takes it up to the next level.